3stadt/docker-sw-dev/README.md

 ## Serving content

 The apache container is configured in a way that it uses the domain name to look up the actual folder it should serve files from.

 Example: You've set the entry `- ~/Code:/var/www/html` (see above) to `- /my/folder:/var/www/html` and then create `/my/folder/foobar` on your system.
 Then you edit your hosts file to point `foobar.localhost` to `127.0.0.1` and visit `http://foobar.localhost` in your browser.

-Apache now dynamically serves the content of `/my/folder/foobar` to your browser.
+Apache now automagically serves the content of `/my/folder/foobar` to your browser.

 ## Xdebug